 Our Analysis and Test Results

 Below is a comparison graph showing the overall scores of each seat we tested in this review.
 The Recaro Performance Coupe is shown in blue.

 The sections below provide details on how the Recaro performed in tests for each metric.
 Metric scores were used to calculate overall scores.

-This seat showed a better level of protection than the about half the 15 seats we reviewed in our evaluation of sled crash test scores, and it exceeded the Federal safety standards by a wide margin.
+This seat showed a better level of protection than the about half of the seats we reviewed in our evaluation of sled crash test scores, and it exceeded the Federal safety standards by a wide margin.

 Testing results show how many G forces were exerted on the head and chest of the baby dummies in crash simulations.
 The seat with the best results for the head sensor is the Chicco Keyfit 30 (shown above as the green line).
 The seat with the best results for chest sensors in the group is the Graco SnugRide Click Connect 40 (in green below).

 Ease of Install - LATCH

 The Recaro earned a 5 of 10 for ease of installation using the LATCH system.
 This score is below average and isn't great for an installation method that is supposed to make car seat install easier and somewhat foolproof.
 The Chicco Fit2 earned the high score in this metric with a perfect 10.

 This seat has the push button LATCH connectors that are simpler than the clip style anchor.
 These easy to hold anchors connect when you push the anchor onto the U-shaped connection on the vehicle.
 Unlike the clip style that needs to be unhooked and then twisted before removing, removing this anchor is as simple as pushing the red button on the back of the anchor.